Skip to content

 Business Loan Strategic Use

 Equipment financing: straightforward for specific asset purchases, collateral reduces rate.
-Working capital loans: help bridge cash flow gaps but expensive — use only when clearly productive.
+Working capital loans: can bridge cash flow gaps but are expensive, most useful for clearly productive purposes.
 Expansion financing: strongest case — additional revenue from expansion covers loan costs.
-Emergency financing: most expensive option, avoid if possible.
-Line of credit: flexible but avoid becoming permanent debt.
-Specific loan purpose should justify specific cost through returns or necessity; Borrowing without clear productive purpose.
+Emergency financing: typically the most expensive option.
+Line of credit: flexible, though it can turn into long-term debt if the balance isn't cleared.
+A specific loan purpose that pays for its cost through returns or necessity is the clearest case; borrowing without a clear productive purpose is harder to justify.

 Example Scenario